Bakery€Mon-Sat 07:30-19:30, closed SundayWalk-in onlyBolognese pasticceria, salumeria, mortadella

 Worth the queue: Sfoglia, Bolognese pastries

-Pasticceria Impero on Via Indipendenza in Bologna is the 1920s-founded pasticceria with the morning sfogliatella ricciu, the Bolognese certosino at Christmas and a long-marble counter.
+Pasticceria Impero on Via Indipendenza in Bologna is the 1920s-founded pasticceria with the morning sfogliatella ricciu, the Bolognese certosino at Christmas.

 Tip: The sfogliatella riccia is the morning order; the Christmas certosino opens in November and sells by the loaf.
 Counter-stand and table both work.